amine0007/CPU-Thermal-Simulation-with-RC-Network-and-DVFS-Control/README.md

 -  **Threshold-based DVFS**
 -  **PID-controlled DVFS**

-The goal is to evaluate thermal regulation, power efficiency, and stability under a realistic synthetic workload.
+The goal is to evaluate thermal regulation, power efficiency, and stability under a synthetic workload.

 ---